4.9

 Duty Manager with over 5 years of experience in hotel operations and guest service management.
 Proven track record in leading and developing high-performing teams, ensuring guest satisfaction, and maintaining operational efficiency.
 Skilled in utilizing hotel management systems and maintaining industry best practices.

-1. Comprehend the Role's Core
+1. Build the Summary Around the Role's Core Work

 Takeaway